 Taking Courses at Another School

 Occasionally, students may need to take a course for their degree or certificate program through another college or university.
-The Consortium Agreement is process where a student can add credits from another institution (Host School) to the credits or enrollment at Metropolitan State University (Home School) in an effort to increase their credit load and possibly the amount of financial aid.
+The Consortium Agreement is a process where a student can add credits from another institution (Host School) to the credits or enrollment at Metropolitan State University (Home School) in an effort to increase their credit load and possibly the amount of financial aid.

 Metropolitan State agrees to accept the credits taken at the host school on the same basis as courses it offers.* The course or courses taken at the host school will appear on the Metropolitan Stateís transcript and the course credits will be counted toward the studentís enrollment level for the purpose of calculating financial aid eligibility.
 The student is responsible for paying the host school for any tuition and fees owed to that school by the published tuition deadline date for the semester.